 The financial statements report information about the Corporation using full accrual accounting methods as utilized by similar business activities in the private sector.
 The financial statements include balance sheets, statements of revenues, expenses, and changes in net position, statements of cash flows and notes to the financial statements.
-While the balance sheets provide information about the nature and amount of resources and obligations at year end, the statements of revenues, expenses and changes in net position present results of the Corporation's business activities over the course of the fiscal years presented and information as to how the net position of the entity changed during those periods.
+While the balance sheets provide information about the nature and amount of resources and obligations at year end, the statements of revenues, expenses, and changes in net position present results of the Corporation's business activities over the course of the fiscal years presented and information as to how the net position of the entity changed during those periods.

-Assets and Deferred Outflows, Liabilities, and Deferred Inflows
+Assets and Deferred Outflows, and Liabilities

 The assets of the Corporation consist primarily of cash and investments, accounts receivable, short and long-term prepaid gas supplies, derivative instruments, costs recoverable from future billings under the natural gas supply contracts between the Corporation and its Members and Project Participants, capital assets, and regulatory assets, which represents unamortized debt expense relating to the gas projects.
-Deferred outflows consist of the accumulated increase in the fair value of the gas price swaps related to the Corporation's prepaid gas supply and gas price swaps entered into at the request of Members to hedge cash flows.
-Total assets and deferred outflows were \$3,046,506,404 and \$3,224,786,659 as of March 31, 2023 and 2022, respectively.
+Deferred outflows consist of the accumulated change in the fair value of the gas price swaps related to the Corporation's prepaid gas supply and gas price swaps entered into at the request of Members to hedge cash flows.
+Total assets and deferred outflows were \$2,948,982,241 and \$3,046,506,404 as of March 31, 2024 and 2023, respectively.

 The liabilities of the Corporation consist primarily of accounts payable, the current and long-term portions of the bonds issued to finance the Corporation's prepaid gas supplies, and accrued interest payable on the long-term debt, and derivative instrument liabilities.
-There are no deferred inflows at March 31, 2023, and deferred inflows at March 31, 2022 consist of the accumulated increase in the fair value of the gas price swaps entered into at the request of Members to hedge cash flows.
-Principal paid on bonds during 2023 and 2022 was \$147,730,000 and \$140,825,000, respectively.
-Total liabilities, deferred inflows, and net position were \$3,046,506,404 and \$3,224,786,659 as of March 31, 2023 and 2022, respectively.
+There are no deferred inflows at March 31, 2024 or 2023.
+Principal paid on bonds during 2024 and 2023 was \$172,620,000 and \$147,730,000, respectively.
+Total liabilities and net position were \$2,948,982,241 and \$3,046,506,404 as of March 31, 2024 and 2023, respectively.

-The \$178.3 million decrease in total assets and deferred outflows and total liabilities, deferred inflows, and net position in fiscal year 2023 was primarily attributable changes in the derivative instrument commodity swaps associated with the Corporation's gas projects and commodity swaps entered into at the request of Members to hedge cash flows.
+The \$97.5 million decrease in total assets and deferred outflows and total liabilities and net position in fiscal year 2024 was primarily attributable to changes in the derivative instrument commodity swaps associated with the Corporation's gas projects and commodity swaps entered into at the request of Members to hedge cash flows.

-Current unrestricted assets decreased \$0.6 million.
-There was a \$1.3 million increase in unrestricted cash, which was offset by a \$1.9 million decrease in accounts receivable due to lower market prices at the end of the period.
+Current unrestricted assets increased \$1.7 million.
+There was a \$2.3 million increase in unrestricted cash, which was offset by a \$0.6 million decrease in accounts receivable due to lower market prices at the end of the period.

-Current restricted assets increased \$47.9 million.
-There was a \$24.4 million increase in cash due to changes in scheduled debt service requirements for the bond issues.
-There was a \$5.8 million decrease in customer accounts receivable due to changes in gas prices and volumes at the end of the period.
-There was a \$12.7 million increase in other accounts receivable, which is the commodity swaps associated with the bond transactions, also due to changes in gas prices and volumes at the end of the period.
-There was a \$16.6 million increase in current prepaid gas supplies due to planned changes in the delivery schedules of the prepaid gas supply projects.
+Current restricted assets decreased \$6.7 million.
+There was a \$28.1 million increase in cash due to changes in scheduled debt service requirements for the bond issues.
+There was a \$3.7 million decrease in customer accounts receivable due to changes in gas prices and volumes at the end of the period.
+There was a \$4.3 million increase in other accounts receivable, which is the commodity swaps associated with the bond transactions, also due to changes in gas prices and volumes at the end of the period.
+There was a \$35.4 million decrease in current prepaid gas supplies due to planned changes in the delivery schedules of the prepaid gas supply projects.